red-collar-official/flutter_kore/docs/navigation.md

 Then it will be available via <b>app.navigation</b>.

+Supports nested tab navigation, separate navigator for dialogs and bottom sheets and PopScope.

 If your app contains tab (nested) navigation then NavigationInteractor will look like this:

 ```dart